 Australia-ROK high-level contact is substantial and expanding, with regular meetings and contact between leaders and senior ministers.

 The Minister for Foreign Affairs, the Hon Julie Bishop MP, keeps in close contact with her counterpart, Korean Foreign Minister, H.E.
-Yun Byung se over North Korea provocations and in the course of international meetings including ASEAN and the UN General Assembly.
+Yun Byung se over North Korea provocations and in the course of international meetings including ASEAN, MIKTA and the UN General Assembly.
+Ms Bishop last visited the Republic of Korea on 17-18 February 2017.

-Trade, Tourism and Investment Minister, the Hon Steven Ciobo MP, met ROK Trade Industry and Energy Minister, Mr Joo Hyung-hwan during the ASEAN meeting in Laos in August 2016.
+On 17 November 2016 the Trade, Tourism and Investment Minister, the Hon Steven Ciobo MP, and ROK Trade Industry and Energy Minister, Mr Joo Hyung-hwan co-chaired the second meeting of the KAFTA Joint Committee convened in Lima, Peru.
+Prior they meet during the ASEAN meeting in Laos in August 2016.

 Other recent bilateral visits to the ROK include Mr Frydenberg in April 2016 and Mr Hunt in October 2016.